ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the candidate set, each of which has type `Continued`.
 The Helper waits for the Leader to POST an `AggregationJobContinueReq` to the aggregation job.

-The Helper MAY defer handling the continuation request.
-In this case, it indicates that the job continuation is not yet ready by immediately sending an empty response body and sets the Location header field ({{!RFC9110, Section 10.2.2}}) to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is set to `AggregationJobContinueReq.step`.
-The response SHOULD include a Retry-After header field ({{!RFC9110, Section 10.2.3}}) to suggest a polling interval to the Leader.
-The Leader then polls the state of the job by sending GET requests to the resolved URL.
-The Helper responds the same way until either the job is ready, from which point it responds with the `AggregationJobResp`, or the job fails, from which point it MUST abort with the error that caused the failure.
+The continuation request can be handled either asynchronously or synchronously as described in {{http-resources}}.
+When indicating that the job is not yet ready, the response MUST include a Location header field ({{!RFC9110, Section 10.2.2}}) to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is set to `AggregationJobContinueReq.step`.
+The representation of the aggregation job is an `AggregationJobResp`.

-The Helper MAY instead handle the request immediately.
-It waits to respond to the Leader's POST until the aggregation job continuation is ready, in which case it responds with the `AggregationJobResp`, or the job fails, in which case it MUST abort with the error that caused the failure.

 To begin handling an `AggregationJobContinueReq`, the Helper checks the following conditions: